Fort Lauderdale Mortgage Fraud Lawyer

 How is mortgage fraud prosecuted?

 In Florida, mortgage fraud is prohibited by state law; therefore, these cases may be adjudicated in state courts.
 However, mortgage fraud is also a federal offense.
 Therefore, the FBI may quickly become involved, and the accused party may sentenced to serve up to 30 years in prison and pay up to $1 million in fines, depending on the severity of the case.
 In less severe cases, the accused may be charged with a misdemeanor.
-The stakes may rise very quickly for a person who is accused of this type of crime; therefore, having an experienced mortgage fraud attorney from the beginning is of paramount importance.
+The stakes may rise very quickly for a person who is accused of this type of crime; therefore, having an experienced federal fraud defense attorney from the beginning is of paramount importance.
 In some cases, an individual may become involved in a fraudulent scheme without fully being aware of the extent of the criminal activity.
-A Fort Lauderdale federal crimes lawyer can help the individual avoid being convicted of charges that exceed his or her role in the crime.
+A Fort Lauderdale mortgage fraud defense lawyer like Joffe Law, P.A. can help the individual avoid being convicted of charges that exceed his or her role in the crime.

 Always consult with a mortgage fraud attorney immediately